Glazing Bars

 Aluminium Rooflight System

 Discover our Safegard TG-50 Aluminium Rooflight System.
-We can cut to size to ensure that your aluminium rooflight is perfectly tailored to your property needs.
+We accurately fabricate to ensure that your aluminium rooflight is perfectly tailored to your property needs.
 Get weather tight, high performance aluminium rooflights for your commercial of domestic space.

 Read more about our aluminium rooflight systems.